pryv/dev-site/source/concepts.md

 Pryv.io is released under two licenses:

 1. **Open-Pryv.io**: Is distributed freely under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause)
 2. **Pryv.io Entreprise**: Is distributed under a commercial license and comes with more features.
-In the API documentation these features are indicated with a <span class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span> Label.
+In the API documentation these features are indicated with a <span class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>label.
 For more information about Pryv.io Entreprise edition, visit [pryv.com](https://pryv.com)